yegor256/blog/_drafts/_altruism.md

 tags: management
 description: |
-  If your project pays you less than you deserve and you let this happen, you are doing a very bad favor to yourself and to your team.
+  If your project pays you less than you deserve and you let this happen, you are doing a great disservice to yourself and to your team.
 keywords:
   - altruism vs egoism